buahaha/spacemail/README.md

 Done.

 #Update#
-When updating from verions <= 1.1 to version >= 1.2, drop all tables and re-import schema.sql (or empty essisso and authTokens and change esisso/authtoken from VARCHAR(255) to VARCHAR(4096).
-This updates introduces php7.1, php-gmp and php-mbstring as requirements.
+When updating from verions <= 1.2 to version >= 1.3, drop all tables and re-import schema.sql (or delete the columns accessToken, refreshToken, expires, failcount and enabled from the table esisso and import the table accessToken from schema.sql)

 #Version history#